bruhmoment3124/AGL/README.md

 	glfwTerminate();
 }
 ```
-the first method uses AGL as a standalone graphics library and the second uses AGL in conjunction with GLFW

-the pros for the first method is:
-- It's simple and easy to use

-the cons for the first method is:
-- Input is not possible, it's only for drawing

 the pros for the second method is:
 - Allows for input
 - Can be used with GLFW

-the cons for the second method is:
-- May be more complicated because of the use of GLFW functions
+the first method uses AGL as a standalone graphics library and the second uses AGL in conjunction with GLFW

 # Build
 All you need to build AGL is glfw3